unfoldingWord/uw-content-validation/src/demos/file-check/README.md

   checkLinkedTAArticleFlag='true' // 'true' or 'false'
   checkLinkedTWArticleFlag='true' // 'true' or 'false'

+  // Default displayType is 'ErrorsWarnings'
+  //  Alternatives are `SevereMediumLow', 'SingleList' displayType='SingleList'

-  // Specifying maximumSimilarMessages and extractLength is just to show off options
+  // Specifying maximumSimilarMessages is just to show off options
-  // —those fields are not necessary (or normal) here maximumSimilarMessages='0' // Default is 3 (0 means don't suppress) extractLength='12' // Default is 15
+  // —those fields are not necessary (or normal) here maximumSimilarMessages='0' // Default is 3 (0 means don't suppress) />
-  />
 ```